Applications of Big Data Analytics

 Healthcare

-Pharmaceutical industry experts, payers, and providers are now beginning to analyze big data to obtain insights.
-Recent technological advances in the industry have improved their ability to work with such data, even though the files are enormous and often have different database structures and technical characteristics.
+The healthcare industry has lagged behind in the use of big data due to resistance to change and structural obstacles.
+However, healthcare stakeholders now have access to promising new threads of knowledge, such as big data, for analyzing insights.
+Recent technological advances have improved their ability to work with such data, even though the files are enormous and often have different database structures.